priprii/FFXIVPlugins/README.md

 A version of [Artisan](https://github.com/PunishXIV/Artisan) with the Dalamud build limitation removed, allowing use of the plugin on beta builds.

+> [!NOTE]
+> ArtisanPyon will soon be removed as the beta limitation was recently removed from the official Artisan plugin.

 ### KtisisPyon

-A version of [Ktisis](https://github.com/ktisis-tools/Ktisis) v0.3 with additional features:
+A tool for assisting with Gposing, adapted from [Ktisis](https://github.com/ktisis-tools/Ktisis)v0.3 with additional features:

 > [!NOTE]
 > Click a feature to display preview/info.